 To compute schedules, FlexMeasures uses the HiGHS mixed integer linear optimization solver (FlexMeasures solver by default) or Cbc.
 Solvers are used through Pyomo, so in principle supporting a different solver would be possible.

 They need to be installed in addition to FlexMeasures.
 Here is advice on how to install the two solvers we test internally:

-Note: We default to HiGHS, as it seems more powerful, but during unit tests we currently run Cbc, as it works for us on Python3.8
+Note: We default to HiGHS, as it seems more powerful

 HiGHS can be installed using pip: